soles-STATS/.github/profile/README.md

 # SOLES OER
-This is the SOLES open educational resources (OER) platfom on GitHub, where we host and highlight open (or open-sourced) research and learning resources used within The University of Sydney.
+This is the SOLES open educational and researcher resources (OER-R) platfom on GitHub, where we host and highlight open (or open-sourced) research and learning resources used within The University of Sydney.

 > [!Note]
 > Resources are being developed **openly** and may not be complete. **Please read the respository README sections to check on individual progress.**